regunakyle/regunakyle/content/projects.md

 This is actually a built-in feature of iOS.
 So far I am unable to find an equivalent in the Android ecosystem, so I am going to write it myself.

 Written with React Native (Expo).

+### Realtime AI Chat Web

+A simple webapp that allow users to chat with an AI in voice.
+Requires TTS, STT and a generic LLM chat model.

+Motivated by the urge to prank my friends with a voice-activated AI.

+Written in Python with FastAPI.
+Frontend is written with Tanstack Router.